Bellah Kiteki Ph.D.

 On Faculty since 2015

-Dr. Bellah Kiteki is a Licensed Professional Counselor (Ohio) and a National Certified Counselor.
-She received her B.Ed. in Christian Religious Education and Kiswahili studies from Moi University, and M.A. in Kiswahili Studies from University of Nairobi, M.A. in Clinical Mental Health Counseling from Bowling Green State University and her Ph.D. in Counselor Education and Supervision from The University of North Carolina at Greensboro.
+Dr. Kiteki is a Licensed Professional Counselor (OH) and a National Certified Counselor.
+She received her B.Ed. in Christian Religious Education and Kiswahili studies from Moi University, and M.A. in Kiswahili Studies from The University of Nairobi in Kenya, M.A. in Clinical Mental Health Counseling from Bowling Green State University and her Ph.D. in Counselor Education and Supervision from The University of North Carolina at Greensboro.
 Dr. Kiteki’s teaching experience began as a high school teacher in Kenya.
-She has previously worked with adolescents and adults with chemical and substance abuse issues.
-Her research interests are in the areas of clinical supervision and refugees, especially African refugee youth.
+In her clinical experience, she has previously worked with adolescents and adults with chemical dependency and substance abuse issues.
+Dr. Kiteki’s primary research interests are in the areas of clinical supervision and refugees, especially African refugee youth.
 Her research focus on African refugee youth has included resilience as well as career development through group work.
 In clinical supervision, she has conducted research on clinical supervision in Kenya and international counseling trainees’ experiences in supervision.
-Outside of teaching and research, she has been involved in volunteer work with refugees through refugee resettlement agencies such as World Relief.
+Outside of teaching and research, she has been involved in volunteer work with refugees and immigrants through refugee resettlement agencies such as World Relief.
 She enjoys exercising, especially walking and running, playing tennis and badminton for fun, and hiking.

 The University of North Carolina at Greensboro

 Ph.D., Counselor Education and Supervision